 Portfolio Management and Investment Banking Differences – Education

 To be able to make your mark as a portfolio manager, you need to know a lot.
 Thus educating yourself with the right qualification is of utmost importance.
-Even if you have a undergraduate degree in science, technology, computer science or biology, you can become a portfolio manager.
+Even if you have an undergraduate degree in science, technology, computer science, or biology, you can become a portfolio manager.

-For that, you need to sit for MBA entrance exam and enroll yourself for a top-notch MBA school.
-Your specialization would definitely be finance.
+For that, you need to sit for an MBA entrance exam and enroll yourself for a top-notch MBA school.
+Your specialization would definitely be financed.
 This is the prime requirement.
 Plus, if you can do a course in portfolio management, then it would be an added advantage.

 Portfolio Management vs Investment Banking – Primary tasks or Roles to Play